usgo/agagd/README.md

 # The American Go Association Games Database (AGAGD)

 The `AGAGD` application is what runs [agagd.usgo.org](https://agagd.usgo.org).
-Originally, ported from the EuroGo Games Database, the `AGAGD` application now provides a means for members and non-members tournament information, chapter informaiton and member insights.
+Originally, ported from the EuroGo Games Database, the `AGAGD` application provides a means for members and non-members tournament information, chapter information and member insights.

 ## Contents